How to file Minnesota’s annual report

 Required information

 Before you open the Minnesota Business Filings Online portal, gather everything the form is going to ask for.
-The state asks every entity for the same core data:
+Under Minn.
+Stat. § 5.34, the state asks every entity for the same core data:

 • Legal name of the entity (exactly as it appears on the state's records)